 - The initial bell rings at 7:55 am to report to class.
-The tardy bell rings at 8:00 am. - If students are not in their assigned classroom when the tardy bell rings, they should report to the front office for a tardy slip. - Students must always check out through the front office to leave campus and have a valid excuse from their parent/guardian.
-A parent note for check out must include the student's name, the parent's phone number, and parent signature.
-A parent may be contacted before a student can check out. - Absences and tardies are counted by period in order to issue credit for enrolled classes. - Students who accumulate ten or more unexcused absences within a given semester may be denied credit for courses in which a student has accumulated those absences. - State law requires all students to bring a written or typed and signed excuse stating the reason for the absence. - o Absences without an acceptable excuse will be counted as unexcused. - o Students should give excuses to the office clerk within three days of the absence. - o Unexcused absences and excessive tardies (outlined below) are reported to the attendance officer. - Checking out prior to the end of the school day will be counted as unexcused unless a valid excuse is submitted within three days of the absence. - Students who have an excused absence will be allowed to make up work within three class periods per absence.
-Students with unexcused absences cannot make up the work. - Out-of-school suspensions are not excused absences. - Students who are currently enrolled as seniors (must have the proper credits to be counted as a senior) may take one (1) college visit day per semester as long as it is approved in advance.
+The tardy bell rings at 8:00 am. - If students are not in their assigned classroom when the tardy bell rings, they should report to the front office. - Students must always check out through the front office to leave campus and have a valid excuse from their parents/guardians.
+A parent note or email for check out must include the student's name, the parent's phone number, and parent signature.
+A parent may be contacted before a student can check out. - Absences and tardies are counted by period in order to issue credit for enrolled classes. - Students who accumulate ten or more unexcused absences in a given semester may be denied credit for the course in which the unexcused absences occur.
+In addition, students who accumulate ten or more unexcused absences in a given semester will not be allowed to participate in extracurricular activities including sports and field trips.
+In order to not lose credit for a course, students will be given a chance to recover attendance through an Edgenuity assignment that must be completed by a specific deadline.
+Failure to complete the assignment may result in additional work or denied credit. - State law requires all students to bring a written or typed and signed excuse stating the reason for the absence. - Students should give excuses to the office clerk within three days of the absence this includes students who check out. - Students who have an excused absence will be allowed to make up work within three class periods per absence.
+Students with unexcused absences cannot make up missing work for full credit but may discuss a plan with teachers to recover unattempted assignments per the standards recovery policy. - Students who are currently enrolled as seniors (must have the proper credits to be counted as a senior) may take one (1) college visit day per semester as long as it is approved in advance.
 Students may see a guidance counselor for a visitation form.
 Any days in excess of one (1) per year, must be approved by the principal.